Traitorous eight

 The traitorous eight was a group of eight employees who left Shockley Semiconductor Laboratory in 1957 to found Fairchild Semiconductor.
-William Shockley had in 1956 recruited a group of young Ph.D. graduates with the goal to develop and produce new semiconductor devices.
+By 1956, William Shockley had recruited a group of young Ph.D. graduates with the goal to develop and produce new semiconductor devices.
 While Shockley had received a Nobel Prize in Physics and was an experienced researcher and teacher, his management of the group was authoritarian and unpopular.
 This was accentuated by Shockley's research focus not proving fruitful.
 After the demand for Shockley to be replaced was rebuffed, the eight left to form their own company.

 Shockley described their leaving as a "betrayal."
 The eight who left Shockley Semiconductor were Julius Blank, Victor Grinich, Jean Hoerni, Eugene Kleiner, Jay Last, Gordon Moore, Robert Noyce, and Sheldon Roberts.
 In August 1957, they reached an agreement with Sherman Fairchild, and on September 18, 1957, they formed Fairchild Semiconductor.
 The newly founded Fairchild Semiconductor soon grew into a leader in the semiconductor industry.
 In 1960, it became an incubator of Silicon Valley and was directly or indirectly involved in the creation of dozens of corporations, including Intel and AMD.
 These many spin-off companies came to be known as "Fairchildren."